Ph.D. Economics Admissions

 Generally, West Virginia University and our department will accept test scores that are no more than five years old as long as the applicant can provide a valid copy of the official score report.

-Applications will be reviewed on a rolling basis once all parts of the application are received including transcripts, test scores, and letters of recommendation.
-Though we continue to accept applications until we have filled our entering class, to be assured for full consideration for admission and financial aid, all materials should reach the department by March 1, when we begin our application review.
+Applications will be reviewed on a rolling basis once all parts of the application are received including official transcripts, test scores, and letters of recommendation.
+To be assured of full consideration for admission and financial aid, all materials should reach the WVU Admissions Office by February 1, when we begin our application review.
+Depending on availability of spaces, we can continue to process applications until May 14.

 Economics Supplemental Application

 The Economics Supplemental Application provides us with a concise summary of important applicant information at an early stage of the application process, often well before we would otherwise have access to the information from transcripts and test score reports.
-While the information may seem redundant, it is very helpful for the committee to get this information at an early stage of the process.
+It is very helpful for the committee to get this information at an early stage of the process.
 Download the Economics Supplemental Application, type in your responses, and save your completed form.
-When you fill out the online WVU application, you will have an opportunity to upload supplemental application materials.
+When you fill out the online WVU application, you will have an opportunity to upload the Economic Supplemental Application.